 We were all so excited when we set off for home that my father couldn’t make the car start.
 Help was solicited and an amazing number of people helped to push the Wolseley about a quarter of a mile along a slight incline so that we could have the benefit of the subsequent decline to start the reluctant engine.
 I noticed the people helping were very red in the face, but ours were redder still when it was discovered that the ignition was off and the brake on.

 The “old Wolseley” was likely borrowed.
 It was 1923 before Churchill bought any cars: a Wolseley two seater and a four-seat tourer.
 He owned five Wolseleys, but was most often photographed in the “little car,” which looked like its springs and frame were held together with bailing wire, with a slight assist from the taillamp wires.
 It marked his transition to self-drive cars.
 In retrospect he might have considered that “an awful milestone in our history,” when “terrible words were pronounced” about his driving: “Thou art weighed in the balance and found wanting.”

 Menace on the road

-Behind the wheel, Churchill was a menace.
+Behind the wheel, Churchill was scary.
 His bodyguard, the towering Inspector Walter Thompson, was sometimes photographed nervously sitting bolt upright next to him.
 “Mr. Churchill has an immense grasp of the advantages and uses of the machine age,” Thompson wrote. “…but he has no personal sensitivity about the machines themselves.
 He strips gears and rams head-on toward anything.”
 One Wolseley’s flywheel was missing so many teeth that if the engine stopped in the wrong position it had to be crank-started.
 They removed the front number plate to leave the crank in place, and were thus often stopped by the law.
 “Take a good look at this car,” Churchill lectured one policeman, “and never, never stop me again.”